Hacker0912/RecStep/README.md

 * We need to change the value of "Quickstep_Shell_Dir" in "Config.json" to be the directory containing the compiled Quickstep executable binaries (***quickstep_client*** and ***quickstep_cli_shell***).
 For example, if ***quickstep-datalog*** repo is cloned into the path ***/fastdisk/local/quickstep-datalog***, then you should set the value to be ***"/fastdisk/local/quickstep-datalog/build"***

 * You can also change the values of other configuraiton variables in "Config.json" for your purposes, such as the input data directory ***Input_Dir*** and the number of threads you want to use when running RecStep ***threads_num***.
 But I recommend you to keep other configuration values as they are for easiness.
 Also, the ***Logging***, ***Debug*** configuration variables were only there for debugging/analysis purposes just as their names suggest - so you can just leave them unchanged. ***Optimization*** configuration variables are already set in the *optimal* way as stated in the paper, but we may temporarily need to change them a little bit for now if we want to run datalog programs involving *recursive-aggregation* (e.g., benchmark_programs/cc.datalog, benchmark_programs/sssp.datalog) - set ***dynamic_set_diff*** to be false.
-This is mainly due to the emerging bugs recently found in the backend due to the third-party dependency updates - we will get it fixed later and then this limit will be gone.
+This is mainly due to the emerging bugs recently found in the backend due to the third-party dependency updates.

 That's it!
 And now you can start playing with *RecStep*, let's get into more details with a toy example: